 \section{Introduction}

 An electrocardiogram (ECG) is a basic medical diagnostic tool that monitors the electrical activity of the heart.
-It is non-invasive, relatively quick to perform, inexpensive, and provides a wealth of valuable information about the overall health of the heart.
-Traditionally, the analysis of the structural elements in an ECG, including the durations and morphology of the QRS complex, the P and T waves (see Figure~\ref{fig:schematic}), plays a key role in identifying abnormalities or irregularities in the heart's electrical activity that may point towards underlying heart conditions \cite{gacek_ecg_2012}.
-Therefore, precise delineation, which involves identifying the onset and offset of these waves, is critical.
+It is non-invasive, relatively quick to perform, and inexpensive while providing a wealth of information about the overall health of the heart.
+Traditionally, the analysis of the structural elements in an ECG, including the durations and morphology of the QRS complex, the P and T waves (see Fig~\ref{fig:schematic}), plays a key role in identifying abnormalities or irregularities in the heart's electrical activity that may point towards underlying heart conditions \cite{gacek_ecg_2012}.
+Precise delineation, which involves identifying the onset and offset of these waves and not just the peaks, is hence critical.

-Computerized interpretation of ECGs has been available since the 1950s and has enabled the automatic delineation of ECG features.
-Over time, significant improvements have been made in the quality of automatic delineation using various techniques.
-Among these techniques, wavelet transform-based delineation \cite{li_detection_1995,martinez_wavelet-based_2004,kalyakulina_finding_2019} is widely recognized as one of the most effective, delivering state-of-the-art performance on the benchmark QT database (QTDB) \cite{Laguna1997-xb}.
-However, as pointed out by \cite{Jimenez-Perez2021-ds,chen_post-processing_2023}, these methods often require the adjustment of a threshold value to attain high scores, which may limit their generalizability to other datasets.

-In recent years, deep learning has shown remarkable success in ECG processing such as arrhythmia classification \cite{hannun_cardiologist-level_2019, De_Melo_Ribeiro2022-rs, Sivapalan2022-tv, Zhang2022-ry}, which led to its increasing popularity in various downstream tasks \cite{hao_investigating_2022}.
-This has been the case for ECG delineation as well, where a segmentation model with a CNN architecture is typically trained to locate the P, QRS, and T waves, which is then used to carry out the delineation task.
-For instance, Jimenez-Perez et al.~\cite{Jimenez-Perez2021-ds} used a U-Net architecture \cite{navab_u-net_2015} for their segmentation model, achieving delineation performance comparable to wavelet-based methods on QTDB.
-Similarly, Moskalenko et al.~\cite{kryzhanovsky_deep_2020} employed a U-Net architecture and reported higher delineation performance compared to wavelet-based algorithms on the Lobachevsky University Database (LUDB) \cite{kalyakulina_ludb_2020}.
-A recent study by Chen et al.~\cite{chen_post-processing_2023} also applied a U-Net based classifier to delineate waveform boundaries of a single isolated heartbeat, achieving high sensitivity on both QTDB and LUDB.
+As such, automatic delineation of ECGs has been an important and well-developed topic, starting with rule-based techniques for locating the QRS complex, to wavelet transform-based delineation, \cite{li_detection_1995,martinez_wavelet-based_2004,kalyakulina_finding_2019} and deep learning techniques.
+Wavelet transforms deliver state-of-the-art performance in the benchmark QT database (QTDB), \cite{Laguna1997-xb}.
+However, as \cite{Jimenez-Perez2021-ds,chen_post-processing_2023} point out, rule-based approaches typically require the adjustment of a threshold value for high scores, which may limit their generalizability to other datasets.
+Deep learning offers an alternative as shown for example in \cite{Jimenez-Perez2021-ds, kryzhanovsky_deep_2020,chen_post-processing_2023}: Jimenez-Perez et al.~\cite{Jimenez-Perez2021-ds} used a U-Net type architecture \cite{navab_u-net_2015} to achieve delineation performance comparable to wavelet-based methods on QTDB, and Moskalenko et al.~\cite{kryzhanovsky_deep_2020} reported higher delineation performance compared to wavelet-based algorithms on the Lobachevsky University Database (LUDB) \cite{kalyakulina_ludb_2020}.